 Families of ten of the victims filed defamation suits against Jones in Texas and Connecticut, all of which he lost last year.
 In September 2021, a Texas judge ruled against Jones, who had failed to turn over documents and other requested information to the court.
 In November, the same thing happened in Connecticut: Jones lost by default after refusing to submit court-ordered records.

-Around the time Jones started losing in court, he also started redistributing his assets, the Washington Post reports.
+Around the time Jones started losing in court, he also started redistributing his assets, the Washington Post reported.
 The outlet reviewed bank statements, depositions, and court records, determining that Jones’s company, Free Speech Systems, began making hefty payments to companies helmed by family and friends.
 As manager of a company owned by another entity that he and his son control, Jones’s father, a former dentist, reportedly purchased “tens of millions of dollars” worth of the supplements sold on InfoWars.
 Jones has allegedly been paying his personal trainer more than $100,000 per week as an InfoWars store vendor, and he paid his sister $240,000 as a “supplier or vendor,” the Post says.
 Between August 2020 and November 2021, Free Speech Systems reportedly wrote promissory notes (“essentially IOUs”) totaling $55 million to account for its alleged debts to Jones’s dentist dad’s company.

 By redistributing his money to people in his orbit, the Post reports that Jones may have been able to simulate bankruptcy.
 “In the middle of this lawsuit, they started documenting debts that had no evidence of existing beforehand,” Sandy Hook attorney Avi Berkowitz told the paper.
 Free Speech Systems attorneys, however, claim that this is merely a case of a small family business growing too quickly to keep up.
 “This is kind of like the garage band that became the boy band overnight, and had his girlfriend running the books, and the head roadie being the business manager,” lawyer Raymond Battaglia reportedly said in arguing the bankruptcy case.
 While it would not be illegal to set up a network of satellite businesses, the orchestration of fraudulent payments to protect Jones’s wealth would be a problem.
-Per the Post, that’s for bankruptcy court to decide.

 Parents of children who died say they have been harassed and doxxed by his followers.